 - Cover in foil completely so the garlic is not exposed (to prevent it from burning).

-- Place the ramekin in the oven for one hour.
+- Place the ramekin in the oven for 50 minutes.
 You know it is done when it is golden brown and fork tender.

 - Remove and once cooled carefully unwrap the foil to allow the roasted garlic to cool to room temperature.

 - Squeeze the garlic head to release the roasted garlic cloves.
 Discard the garlic skin.
 I like to save the oil that spills out into the ramekin to use in whatever dish I’m making.
 It is incredibly flavorful and infused with nutty, rich, sweet roasted garlic flavor.

 - Store in a small airtight container in your refrigerator for up to five days.
 Store in your freezer for up to two months.